 From there, we headed to Caesarea Philippi, also known as Banias.
 It was here that Jesus asked His disciples, “Who do you say I am?”
 To which Peter proclaimed Him to be the Messiah, and Jesus declared that He would build His church, and the powers of hell will not conquer it.
 (Matthew 16:13-20) We were blessed as Pastor John taught on location, and we saw parts of Banias I had never seen.

 Then, came another very impacting site: Bental, upon the Golan Heights.
 As we looked out over Syria (from only 20-30 miles from Damascus), it became very surreal.
 Ezekiel 38-39 tells us exactly what will happen in this very place in the not too distant future.
 Syria will be utterly destroyed, and a coalition of Russia, Iran, and Turkey (and others) descend upon Israel in an invasion known as the War of Gog and Magog.
 Just being in that place was sobering, but sensing an indescribable peace is what made it surreal.

 Days before traveling to Israel, several well-meaning friends and co-workers were concerned about whether or not it was safe to go to Israel.
-I said “no” then, and it was only more deeply confirmed as I stood atop the wind-blown hill of Bental, feeling more peaceful than I have ever felt!
+I said “Of course it’s safe!” and it was only more deeply confirmed as I stood atop the wind-blown hill of Bental, feeling more peaceful than I have ever felt!
 It is impossible to describe or to make it understandable without actually being here.
-Israel is safe and secure, regardless of what you hear on the news!
+Israel is safe and secure, despite the neighborhood in which they exist!